 Nominations should include the following:

 - Current curriculum vitae for nominee (shorten to 5 pages maximum).
 The CV should include material that addresses the mentor criteria, including a list of past graduate students/postdoctoral scholars with their placement/position upon leaving the University of Utah.

-- At least three but not more than five additional letters of support from colleagues and former students and postdoctoral scholars.
+- At least three but not more than five additional letters of support from current and former colleagues, former students, and postdoctoral scholars.
 At least two of these letters should be from current or former mentees.

 Nominations will be reviewed by an interdisciplinary selection committee composed of faculty (including past recipients of the Distinguished Mentor Award, postdoctoral scholars, and graduate students).
 Awardees will be selected by the Dean of The Graduate School based upon recommendations of this committee.